 As explained, lawyers do not have specific obligations regarding anti-money laundering.

-It is interesting to acknowledge that Act Number 20,000 on Illegal Trafficking of Narcotic and Psychotropic Drugs obligates the Chileans Prosecutors Office (Ministerio Público) and all Judges to inform to the Chilean General Comptrollership (Contraloría General de la República) a list of all the lawyers that represent in trial defendants imputed of crimes regarded in that law.
-Even though it is unspoken in the law, this provision is evidently addressed to money laundering control.
+It is interesting to acknowledge that Act Number 20,000 on Illegal Trafficking of Narcotic and Psychotropic Drugs obligates the Chilean Prosecutors Office (Ministerio Público) and all Judges to inform the Chilean General Comptrollership (Contraloría General de la República) with a list of all the lawyers that represent in trial defendants imputed of crimes regarded in that law.
+Those who are on that list are not eligible for office or employment in the public service.

 HAVE LAWYERS IN YOUR JURISDICTION BEEN IMPLICATED IN MONEY LAUNDERING, INCLUDING ANY TYPE OF COMPLAINT, ARREST OR PROSECUTION?